dysonreturns/sc2ai/docs/QUICK_REFERENCE.md

 ### Example handling of dead units
 From your Bot, you can read the UnitGroup `@event_units_destroyed` `on_step` for all Units which got destroyed in the last frame.
 Even though those Units are not present in this frame, their `Api::Unit` objects are available, should like like to know, i.e. where something died and of what type.
-For example, if an SCV died, you can read last frame's `Api::Unit#orders`.
+For example, if an SCV died, you can read last frame's `Api::Unit#orders` (`dead_unit.orders`).
 If it wanted to build an expansion, you might want to retry or expand elsewhere.

 You can loop over units in `@event_units_destroyed` **or** receive a callback by overriding (implementing) `on_unit_destroyed`.
 The callbacks occur after the game has ticked forward, but before `on_step`.
 Typically the callbacks come in the form of **individual units**, where the `@event_*` properties contain the **whole list**.

+Here's an example, which attempts to save nearby workers after an orbital command structure is destroyed by the enemy.
 ```ruby
 class MyBot < Sc2::Player::Bot